lew1245/kubuntu-manual/source/docs/basic.rst

 Updating
 ---------

 Kubuntu developers release feature and security updates for applications and packages within the Kubuntu system.
 When updates become available, Kubuntu will display a message in the System Tray.
-To update the system, open Discover from either the Application Menu or Krunner and click the Update button (usually yellow/orange when there are updates).
-After installing some updates, it may be necessary to restart the computer.
-If so, Kubuntu will display a pop-up and an icon in the System Tray.
+To manually update the system, open Discover from either the Application Menu or Krunner and click the Update button.
+After installing some updates, it may be necessary to restart the computer, if so Kubuntu will display a pop-up and an icon in the System Tray.

 `Basic`_